Student Grades 1.103

 - A grade of W cannot be assigned as a final grade or at any point after the last day to drop.

-- A grade of AW is assigned only after the last day to drop and is based on extenuating circumstances assessed by the Associate Dean of Student Success (see Administrative Procedure 1.202 Schedule Changes and Course Withdrawals).
+- A grade of AW is assigned only after the last day to drop and is based on extenuating circumstances assessed by the Associate Dean of Student Success.
+More information can be found in the related Administrative Procedure, 1.202: Schedule Changes and Course Withdrawals.

-All courses for which an incomplete grade (I) has been assigned must be completed by the due date assigned by the faculty member teaching the course.
+The instructor of record may assign an incomplete (I) grade when a student is unable to complete the course within the prescribed time due to unforeseen circumstances.
+Instructors are under no obligation to grant students an incomplete grade.
+All courses for which an incomplete grade has been assigned must be completed by the due date assigned by the faculty member teaching the course.
 The college recommends completion within 120 calendar days after the last day of the course.
 A failing grade (F) will be recorded for courses not completed by the due date assigned.
+The student is responsible for contacting the instructor or, when the instructor is no longer employed at the college, the appropriate dean regarding course completion.
 Under extreme circumstances, a student may obtain an extension if the instructor involved submits an updated expiration date using the Grade Changes function in the employee portal.
+During the time the incomplete is on the student’s record, it will not be calculated into the cumulative grade point average.

 Plagiarism, Cheating and other Forms of Academic Dishonesty

 All grade changes, including incompletes, must be completed within one calendar year of the course end date.
-(Related Administrative Procedure: 4.403 Appeal of Final Grade).
+More information can be found in the related Administrative Procedure, 4.403: Appeal of Final Grade.

-A student will be listed on the President’s List at the college when a semester grade point average of 4.0 with a minimum of 6 credit hours is earned.
+A student will be listed on the President’s List at the college when a semester grade point average of 4.0 with a minimum of 6 semester hours is earned.

-A student will be listed on the Dean's List at the college when a semester grade point average of 3.5-3.99 with a minimum of 6 credit hours is earned.
+A student will be listed on the Dean's List at the college when a semester grade point average of 3.5-3.99 with a minimum of 6 semester hours is earned.

-A student will be listed on the Academic Honors List at the college when a semester grade point average of 3.0-3.49 with a minimum of 6 credit hours is earned.
+A student will be listed on the Academic Honors List at the college when a semester grade point average of 3.0-3.49 with a minimum of 6 semester hours is earned.

 Graduates who achieve a cumulative grade point average of 3.5 to 4.0 for their degree or certificate receive their diplomas with high honors while those achieving a cumulative grade point average of 3.0 to 3.49 receive their diplomas with honors.